Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: : Prompt Inference Through Gibbs Sampling

+such that~$z_{1...N}$ are generalized enough so that given any test question~$x$, the distribution over~$z$ and~$y$ is approximately invariant to the choice of the $K$-shot CoT recipes:

 Without characterizing the joint distribution, we can use Gibbs sampling~\citep{Geman1984StochasticRG} to generate such samples~$\{z_1, z_2,...z_N\}$ by first sampling~$\{z_1, z_2,...z_N\}$ independently from the distributions~$p(z_j | x_j, y_j)$, and then iteratively drawing samples from the conditional distributions~$p(z_j | z_1,...,z_{j-1},z_{j+1},...z_N, \{x_i,y_i\}_{i=1}^N, m)$.
-Based on the approximation~\ref{eq:reprompting_approximation}, we can sample~$z_j$ by randomly picking $K$ data points~(excluding~$j$) and then sampling~$z_j$ with weights proportional to the conditional probability
+Based on the property~\eqref{eq:reprompting_approximation} of the joint distribution, we have the following approximation: